 Traditional IT Infrastructure and Why You Need Hyperconvergence

-Today’s Hyperconverged Infrastructure Solutions Have Crucial Shortcomings
+Today’s Hyperconverged Infrastructure Solutions Have Crucial Shortcomings and Hyperflex eliminates these:

 - New silos and complexity: Other competitors combine clusters of generic x86 servers with software-defined storage (SDS) to create a computing platform.
 While they simplify deployment and operation of cluster nodes, they don’t incorporate the network.
 These spawn new islands of infrastructure and systems management, resulting in increased operational complexity for customers.

-- Inflexible scaling: First-generation solutions scale through a modular approach of fixed, preconfigured server nodes, often limited to rack server form factors that scale compute and storage in fixed ratios.
+- Inflexible scaling: First-generation solutions scale through a modular approach of fixed, pre-configured server nodes, often limited to rack server form factors that scale compute and store in fixed ratios.
 This approach is sufficient for applications that have uniform scaling requirements across all system resources.
 However, most enterprise applications and new classes of cloud-native workloads demand independent scaling of performance and capacity across compute, storage, and I/O instead.

 - Limited application support: Some hyperconverged solutions are limited to specific hypervisors and limited in performance, making them less ideal for enterprise applications and databases that need strong, consistent performance.
 The rise of application containers and the growing use of bare-metal applications demand hyperconverged infrastructure solutions that are flexible to enable customers to evolve their future workload environments.